alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ---
 # Release Notes

+## 07/xx/24 -  Eric Smith -     Version 4.2.2
+**Updates:**
+-   Added additional output attributes for Apex Defined records (outputRemovedRowsString & outputRemainingRowsString)
+-   Added an option to display the number of selected records in the table header
+-
+**Bug Fixes:**
+-   Fixed bug where first column reference was off if the remove row action was on the left
+-
 ## 07/09/24 -  Eric Smith -     Version 4.2.1
 **Updates:**
 -   New Feature: Add a Remove Row action as the first or last column in a Datatable.